 Invention Reference Number

-A new combustion control strategy developed at Oak Ridge National Laboratory enables high substitution of methanol in marine engines using conventional or renewable pilot fuels.
-This approach supports significant reductions in fuel use and criteria emissions without sacrificing performance, expanding fuel options for the marine industry.
+A new combustion control strategy developed at Oak Ridge National Laboratory enables high substitution of methanol in marine engines using conventional or alternative pilot fuels.
+This approach supports significant reductions in criteria emissions without sacrificing performance, expanding fuel options for the marine industry.

 Description

-Methanol is an attractive alternative fuel for marine applications due to its environmental benefits and growing availability.
+Methanol is an attractive alternative fuel for marine applications and industry is increasingly interested in the ability to use it their commercial vessels.
 However, its poor ignition characteristics in compression ignition engines have limited its adoption.
 Researchers at ORNL have developed a dual-fuel combustion strategy that enables high levels of methanol energy substitution—over 75% across a wide engine load range—by pairing methanol with a small amount of a pilot fuel.
-This strategy works with both traditional and renewable pilot fuels and maintains stable engine operation while achieving low emissions and high efficiency.
+This strategy works with both traditional and alternative pilot fuels and maintains stable engine operation while achieving low emissions and high efficiency.
 The method leverages a unique combination of intake conditions, fuel injection timing, and pressure control to optimize combustion, all while preserving compatibility with existing engine platforms.

 Benefits